 For the purposes of this article, “non-traditional” refers to anything outside of conventional hands-on patient care roles.
 Office jobs, sales jobs, ergonomics/workplace evaluator jobs, telehealth jobs, and assistive technology jobs are all considered non-traditional (or “non-clinical” or “unconventional”) in this article.

 A career change is not something that affects you alone.
 Family members, significant others, or even friends might feel the impact of your change.
 It’s vital to consider how much of a change makes sense for you at any given time.
 Any career transition requires self-discipline and time.
 Some careers require additional education or training, while others require self-discipline or the willingness to take a steep pay cut to enter the field.

 Some people think they want to leave patient care, but they really want to leave bad managers, shady corporations, or unrealistic productivity expectations.
 Do some self-reflection on your own, or work with a career or life coach to get a better understanding of what makes you tick.

 It’s definitely advisable for new grads (or people who have only worked in one setting) to consider whether they should spend a little more time in patient care before switching gears.
 It’s not necessary, but it’s helps you feel committed psychologically when you feel you’ve truly exhausted all options in clinical care before trying something new.

 Not all unconventional OT jobs require relocation, but many do.
 For example, sales and business development jobs often require you to cover a particular territory, which might be far from where you live.
 Some roles with tech companies may enable remote work—but in some cases, you’ll be expected to work onsite, which might even mean you need to relocate to cities that are far from where you are (or much more expensive).

 Many of these non-traditional roles, like client/customer success, might not initially be as lucrative as clinical roles, at least not at the beginning.
-After you’ve spent a few years getting your feet wet, you are more likely to catch up to what you were making as a clinician.
-This is not always the case; sales roles often pay much more than clinical roles do, but this is a question to consider when you plan your move.
+After you’ve spent a few years getting your feet wet, you are more likely to catch up to what you were making as a clinician, and maybe even exceed your current salary.